 Bartram Trail to Rabun Bald: the hike

-The hike departs a quiet, upscale neighborhood near the end of a gravel road (view maps and driving directions – and please be sure not to block any driveways or the gravel road).
+The hike departs a quiet, upscale Sky Valley neighborhood near the end of a gravel road (view maps and driving directions – and please be sure not to block any driveways or the gravel road).
 The hike veers left to follow a green-blazed trail, an access trail to the nearby Bartram Trail.
 (A gravel road veers to the right; take the path to the left.)
-The trail immediately grabs elevation, beginning to climb Rabun Bald’s lower elevations through a forest dense with rhododendron and mountain laurel.
+The trail immediately climbs elevation, ascending Rabun Bald’s lower elevations through a forest dense with rhododendron and mountain laurel.

 The access trail reaches the Bartram Trail at just under .2 mile.
 The hike turns right, trailing the yellow-blazed Bartram Trail southbound toward the Rabun Bald summit.
-The trail unrelentingly gains elevation, though the difficulty is moderate, thanks to a series of sharp trail switchbacks that conquer the height slowly.
+The trail gains elevation unrelentingly; however, the difficulty is moderate, thanks to a series of sharp trail switchbacks that conquer the height slowly.

 The Bartram Trail meanders through a rocky landscape dominated by gnarly, blue-green leafed rhododendron that cast a lattice of shadows on the trail’s path.
-In the Spring, ferns unfurl and wildflowers dot the trail’s sides, framed by large rock outcrops covered in green moss and silvery lichen.
+In springtime, ferns unfurl and wildflowers dot the trail’s sides, framed by large rock outcrops covered in green moss and silvery lichen.

 The Bartram Trail reaches a campsite in a wide clearing at .8 mile.
 Glassy mica speckles the trail’s sandy surface, glimmering in rays of the sun.
 The hike turns left, following the yellow-blazed Bartram Trail southbound in a switchback-saturated final ascent toward Rabun Bald.
 The trail crosses a large slab of cemented rock, and passes a large outcrop at 1 mile, meandering through the last few switchbacks before beginning the final, straight-shot drive to the summit.

 The Bartram Trail summits Rabun Bald at 1.5 miles, passing a small campsite.
-The mountain’s rocky, bald summit is capped by an observation platform that’s accessible by steep-pitched wooden stairs.
-The platform’s foundation is historic: it was the first fire tower in the area, more recently converted to a wood viewing platform above the original tower’s stone base.
+An observation platform caps the mountain’s rocky, bald summit, and the platform is accessible by steep-pitched wooden stairs.
+The tower’s foundation is historic: it was the first fire tower in the area, and was more recently converted to a wood viewing platform above the original tower’s stone base.